otlaitil/web-with-ruby/stage-1/assignment.md

 .
 ├── app.rb 	# Application server code
-├── Gemfile 	# This file is for defining libraries and dependencies ├── test.rb	# contains the single test case
-├── config.ru	# enables the server to start, file provided └── views	# contains the views presented to the user
+├── Gemfile 	# This file is for defining libraries and dependencies ├── test.rb	# contains the single test case - sample provided ├── config.ru	# enables the server to start, file provided └── views	# contains the views presented to the user
     └── landing.html.erb